zuohuahua/Elastos.RT/Sources/Sample/README.md

 HelloCarDemo can run in Android and iOS.
 This demo shows that how to call the interface of Elastos.RT and how to call the components(or libraries) of Elastos third-party on the Android platform or iOS platform.
 Developers can use this demo to familiarize with the process of calling interface of Elastos, and also learn to develop their own components (libraries).

+## PlainFile

+PlainFile needs to compile and run in linux environment.
+This demo explains that how to use the car class: CPlainFile to execute some operation ahout a real file or a directory.